kizxm/doctorSearch/README.md

 | ------------- | ------------- | ------------- |
 |User search has no returns | "helloworld"| Nothing is returned|
 | ------------- | ------------- | ------------- |

+## Notes **
+▲ ▲ ▲ ▲ ▲ ▲ ▲ ▲ ▲
+`When building the files for this project from the ground up on Windows, -> make sure to install babelify before running jsBrowserify.

+As well, sometimes things don't run right on windows in gitbash - have node.js command prompt handy, and make sure both are run in adminstrator mode.
+--> bower init doesn't work in gitbash properly, load in node.js.
+--> karma init doesn't work in gitbash properly, load in node.js.`

 ## Technologies Used
 ▲ ▲ ▲ ▲ ▲ ▲ ▲ ▲ ▲